pubnub/chat-engine-function/README.md

 	| _Module Description_: | `REST Function that powers PubNub ChatEngine` |

-1. Within the ChatEngine Module, click the _+ create_ button and fill in the following text fields:
+1. Within the ChatEngine Module, click _+ create_ and fill in the following text fields:

 	| Field	| Value |
 	|:------|:-----:|